Infraste03/KGE_RS/fashion_generalization/alternate_learning/configs/README.md

 margin_loss = 7.379029
 ```

-The v3 configuration must remain separate from the standard Fashion configuration because it uses a different dataset, pretrained SASRec checkpoint, and embedding dimensionality.
+The Fashion-Heavy configuration must remain separate from the Fashion-Random configuration because it uses a different dataset, pretrained SASRec checkpoint, and embedding dimensionality.

 # Evaluation Protocol